Do Pros Use Graphite or Steel Shafts? It Depends Which Club (2022)

 Graphite shafts can therefore not only be made much stiffer at lighter weights but also the flex of graphite shafts can be uniquely altered to meet individual pros’ performance and feel requirements.

-Add to this graphite’s shock-absorbing properties that help reduce the vibrations transferring to a golfer’s hands and you have a shaft material which offers performance and customisation benefits that PGA Tour pros simply cannot achieve with steel shafts.
+Add to this graphite’s shock-absorbing properties that help reduce the vibrations transferring to a golfer’s hands and you have a shaft material which offers performance and customisation benefits that pros simply cannot achieve with steel shafts.

 So when it comes to graphite vs steel shafts for the pros in their drivers the ship has clearly sailed.

-In the modern game distance is a key factor in success and when it comes to the pros a few extra yards on their longest clubs, including fairway woods and hybrids, can mean the difference between hundreds of thousands of dollars of prize money.
+And when it comes to the pros a few extra yards on their longest clubs, including fairway woods and hybrids, can mean the difference between hundreds of thousands of dollars of prize money.

 Increased swing speed is vital when it comes to distance and graphite shafts play a key role in enabling the world’s top players to maximise the distance they hit the ball.